Greycefulz/Selenium-Tunnel-Bear-Account-Creator/README.md

-If You Get Ratelimited Clear Cookies.
+If You Get Ratelimited Clear Cookies And Change IP.